serteal/gpqa-summarization-task/README.md

 For this, we have a single hyperparameter, the _compression ratio_, which we define as the ratio of the length of the summarized question to the length of the original question.

-We sweep over a range of compression ratios, from 0.1 to 0.9, and evaluate the performance of the language model when given a summarized version of the question using both of the summarization mechanisms described above (cutting the question at a certain token length, and using a summarizer model + `max_completion_tokens`).
+We sweep over a range of compression ratios, from 0.1 to 0.9 (and also show the no-compression baseline, corresponding to a ratio of 1.0), and evaluate the performance of the language model when given a summarized version of the question using both of the summarization mechanisms described above (cutting the question at a certain token length, and using a summarizer model + `max_completion_tokens`).
 The results are shown in the figure below:

 ![GPQA Accuracy vs Compression Ratio](assets/gpqa_accuracy_vs_compression_ratio.png)

 As we can see, the accuracy of the language model decreases as the compression ratio increases.
-This is expected, as the summarization mechanism is designed to reduce the length of the question, and thus the amount of information that the language model has to process.
+This is expected, as the summarization mechanism is designed to reduce the length of the question, and thus has to reduce the amount of information that is passed to the language model.

 ## Conclusion